 - ✓ Attend a Regional College Fair to investigate further those colleges to which you may apply. - ✓ Begin to gather the information needed for applications. - ✓ Line up your teacher recommendations through your counselor. - ✓ If applying for "early decision," send your application now.
-Also prepare applications for back-up schools. - ✓ Start sending your applications. - ✓ Sign up for December ACT. - ✓ Take the October ACT
+Also prepare applications for back-up schools. - ✓ Be aware of "early action" deadlines. - ✓ Start sending your applications. - ✓ Sign up for December ACT. - ✓ Take the October ACT